 In order to evaluate these ideas, we asked experts from several fields, including, among others, wastewater treatment plant employees, microplastics experts and environmental institutions.
 The key questions we had for the interviewees concerned feasibility and applicability of our device: we wanted to be able to develop a promising tool within the 3 months that we had access to the lab, and we wanted it to be useful for wastewater treatment plants.

 Based on our research and experts' advice, we decided to design a biosensor to detect and quantify macrolide antibiotics.This seemed to be the most appropriate choice since (i) these compounds have been in the ‘watch list’ of pharmaceuticals for EU-wide monitoring in aquatic environments for several years , (ii) wastewater treatment plants confirmed that a device like ours would be useful to monitor the pharmaceutical removal process on-site as current detection methods are quite expensive and (iii) clarithromycin is one of the marker compounds used for monitoring the removal efficiency in Switzerland, which is currently leading the research in this area .

 MAIN GOALS - TESTING KEY ELEMENTS

-We set three main goals for our project: (i) assure the cells used for the biosensor survived in wastewater, (ii) construct the optical device for macrolide detection and quantification, (iii) concentrate macrolides in the cells or in the sample if necessary, since macrolides are present in wastewater in very low amounts .
+We set three main goals for our project: (i) assure the cells used for the biosensor survived in wastewater, (ii) construct the optical device for macrolide detection and quantification, (iii) increase the sensitivity of the biosensor and concentrate macrolides in the cells or in the sample if necessary, since macrolides are present in wastewater in very low amounts .